UnilabEdu/UnilabPythonInternship/Chapter2_HTML/Projects/aleksi_tabidze/registration_on_planet_earth/README.md

+##Registration form
-##Registration form for human beings, to register on planet Earth.
+ Form for human beings, to register on planet Earth.